 CALLING PEOPLE OF GOODWILL

-Calling People of Goodwill contains six Bible passages with reflections, questions and prayers to prompt discussion and constructive action.
+Six chapters each with scripture, reflections, questions and prayers to prompt discussion and action.

-Designed as a stimulus for prayer groups, awaydays, parish events, conferences, retreats or just for keeping in your pocket or handbag and reading on the bus.
+For prayer groups, away-days, church events, conferences, retreats or just for your pocket or handbag and reading on the bus.

 Calling People of Goodwill: The Bible and the Common Good